: Run, or shoot? RUN OR SHOOT?! Bill

 - One Piece a non-video game example.
 Luffy and his allies instigate a mass breakout from Impel Down, a giant government prison.
 When the Quirky Miniboss Squad proves unable to stop them, Chief Warden Magellan Turns Red, using his power to create a giant monster made of poison so vile it saturates anything that as much as touches it, bringing horrible agony to anyone too slow to get away.
 The rest of the encounter consists of Magellan chasing the escaping pirates up a giant staircase while their allies above are trying to get them a ship.
 The videogame version of this encounter in One Piece Pirate Warriors is an inversion of the second type: Your first battle with Magellan is a normal boss fight, and then you have to run away from him as above.

 - In one stage of Wangan Midnight Maximum Tune 3, you and Kuroki, who at first is presented as your opponent, start off bumper-to-bumper...but Akio starts off about 2.7 kilometers off behind you, and is slowly catching up to you.
 You can't stop the gap between you and him from closing up.
-Kuroki poses a minimal threat, but you must finish the race before he outruns you.
-A similar setup happens in a later stage, where you have a 2-kilometer head start on another opponent.
+Kuroki poses a minimal threat, but you must finish the race before Akio outruns you.
+A similar setup happens in a later stage, where you have a 2-kilometer head start on Tatsuya.